MixedRealityETHZ/Mixed-Reality-Robotic-Grasp-Teacher/Readme.md

 The trajectory is also taught on a digital twin of the scanned environment.
 This makes object avoidance more intuitive and independent of any path planner as well as collision detection algorithms.

+ The demonstration video is avialable on Youtube under: https://youtu.be/HQ4btf-cnmc